pacorulo/wispace/Cassandra/drivers/java/astra-how-to.md

     Some more tags at groupID level (at the beginning and commented out above)

 6. Create java folder structure
     ```
     mkdir -p src/java/main
     ```

-7. Create the java file under previous folder
+7. Create the java file (I named it `jdriver.java`) under previous folder
     ```
     /*
      * Copyright DataStax, Inc.